KNOWING WHAT TO EXPECT

 Denial helps to shield a person from a threatening or painful message.
 It is different from shock because it indicates the person has heard the message and is attempting to build a defense mechanism to ward it off.

-Denial responses take many forms: hostility (“No son of mine is going to be queer.”), non-registering (“That’s nice, dear, what do you want for dinner?”), non-caring (“If you choose that lifestyle, I don’t want to hear about it.”), or rejection (“It’s just a phase; you’ll get over it.”).
+Denial responses take many forms: hostility (“No son of mine is going to be queer.”), non-registering (“That’s nice, dear, what do you want for dinner?”), indifference (“If you choose that lifestyle, I don’t want to hear about it.”), or rejection (“It’s just a phase; you’ll get over it.”).

 We Thought He Was Confused